-Within this plan Jolly Green Inc is often referred to as "the product."
+Within this plan [cannabis/marijuana] is often referred to as "the product."
 Where an "employee" is referred to in this plan, it also includes other individuals involved with Jolly Green Inc, including owners, officers, agents, and others representing the company.